Singapore PR Buying HDB 2026: ABSD & Loan Guide | Nexus

 Foreigner60%60%60%

-For a mixed-citizenship couple (1 SC + 1 SPR) under the SC/SPR Family Scheme buying jointly, IRAS' default rule applies the higher ABSD rate of the two profiles — here 5% (the SPR rate).
-The escape hatch is the ABSD Remission for Married Couples, which drops the effective ABSD to 0% (SC rate) if every condition is met.
-Conditions:
+When a mixed-citizenship couple (1 SC + 1 SPR) buys jointly under the SC/SPR Family Scheme, IRAS' default rule charges the higher ABSD rate of the two profiles, which here is 5% (the SPR rate).
+The way out of this is the ABSD Remission for Married Couples, which brings the effective ABSD down to 0% (SC rate) as long as every condition is met.
+Those conditions are:

-Note: the IRAS "matrimonial home" criterion is about intent at the date of purchase, not an ongoing occupancy rule.
-Whole-unit rental restrictions on an HDB resale flat come from HDB's 5-year Minimum Occupation Period, which runs in parallel and is enforced by HDB — not by IRAS as a condition of the ABSD remission.
+One point worth flagging.
+The IRAS "matrimonial home" test is about intent at the date of purchase, not an ongoing occupancy rule.
+The whole-unit rental restriction on an HDB resale flat comes from HDB's 5-year Minimum Occupation Period, which runs alongside it and is enforced by HDB.
+It is not a condition of the ABSD remission.

-1. Declared upfront at IRAS e-Stamping (the standard SC/SPR matrimonial path).
-Conveyancing lawyer files the remission declaration with the marriage certificate and statutory declaration at the point of stamp duty payment.
-Stamp duty is calculated net of the remission — the couple pays BSD only.
-No 5% ABSD is charged, nothing to refund.
-This is what most SC/SPR HDB resale buyers experience in practice.
+1. You can declare it upfront at IRAS e-Stamping, which is the standard SC/SPR matrimonial path.
+Your conveyancing lawyer files the remission declaration with the marriage certificate and a statutory declaration at the point of stamp duty payment.
+The duty is then calculated net of the remission, so the couple pays BSD only.
+No 5% ABSD is charged and there is nothing to refund.
+This is what most SC/SPR HDB resale buyers actually go through.

-2. Refund route, after the fact.
-If the remission was not declared at stamping (paperwork incomplete, marriage cert pending, condition unmet at OTP), the 5% ABSD is paid in full within 14 days of OTP.
-The couple then has up to 6 months from the stamp duty date to file a remission application with IRAS and recover the 5%.
+2. Or you take the refund route after the fact.
+If the remission was not declared at stamping (paperwork incomplete, marriage cert still pending, a condition unmet at OTP), the full 5% ABSD is paid within 14 days of OTP.
+The couple then has up to 6 months from the stamp duty date to file a remission application with IRAS and claw the 5% back.

-Three real-world traps that void the remission entirely:
+Three real-world traps will void the remission completely:

-The practical rule: if you are an SC/SPR couple buying HDB resale as your sole matrimonial home, brief your conveyancing lawyer before the stamping appointment so the remission is declared upfront.
-The standard outcome is no ABSD charged at all — no payment, no refund cycle.
+So the practical rule is straightforward.
+If you are an SC/SPR couple buying HDB resale as your sole matrimonial home, brief your conveyancing lawyer before the stamping appointment so the remission is declared upfront.
+Done right, no ABSD is charged at all.
+No payment, no refund cycle.

-SPR ABSD is paid in cash up-front; it is not financed by the bank loan.
-CPF can reimburse after settlement but the cash needs to clear IRAS first.
-Plan the working-capital line before signing OTP.
+SPR ABSD is paid in cash up front.
+It is not financed by the bank loan.
+CPF can reimburse you after settlement, but the cash has to clear IRAS first.
+Sort out the working-capital line before you sign the OTP.

 Financing: Bank Loan Only, No HDB Concessionary Loan